rajasegar/cybertron/README.md

 cybertron is a command line tool for generating, testing and publishing converters aka Codemods for Ruby.

+**INFO**:
+You can use a tool like [codeshift](https://github.com/rajasegar/codeshift) to run your codemods/transforms against your Ruby codebase.
+For writing transforms you can also make use of the [Ruby AST Explorer](https://ruby-ast-explorer.herokuapp.com/)

 ## Installation

 Add this line to your application's Gemfile: